Weston, Colorado

 Weston is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Las Animas County, Colorado, United States.
 The Weston post office has the ZIP Code 81091.
-At the United States Census 2010, the population of the Weston CDP was 55, while the population of the 81091 ZIP Code Tabulation Area was 812 including adjacent areas.
+At the United States Census 2020, the population of the Weston CDP was 53.

 History

 The Weston Post Office has been in operation since 1889.
 The community was named after A. J. Weston, a local pioneer.

 There is an old church at Vigil Plaza, near Weston.

 There is a different old church dating from 1866 or 1867, and a cemetery, about three miles east, at Medina Plaza.
 These were listed on the National Register of Historic Places in 2019 as Our Lady of Guadalupe Church and Medina Cemetery.

 Geography

 Weston sits in the valley of the Purgatoire River, on the north side of the river, near where the South Fork joins the main stem.
 Colorado State Highway 12 passes through the community, leading east (downriver) 22 mi to Trinidad, the county seat, and west 11 mi to Stonewall Gap.

 The Weston CDP has an area of 8.026 km2, all land.